Chapter 16.20

 Upon completion of the master development plan or rezoning of property, the developer shall file a completed preliminary plat application, which includes a proposed preliminary plat, all required supporting materials and the required application fee at least 28 calendar days before the planning commission meeting at which a hearing on the application is requested.

 A. Complete Application.
 The planning director shall determine whether the application is complete within seven calendar days after its filing.
-If the application is complete, the planning director shall schedule a hearing for the application at the next planning commission meeting once the applicable public notice requirements have been met.
 The planning director shall notify the developer of additional materials that are required within one week of the submittal date.

 D. Public Hearing.
-Upon receipt of a complete application, the planning director shall schedule the application for a public hearing before the planning commission.
-The planning director shall cause all property owners within 600 feet of the boundaries of the proposed application area (including a minimum of at least 25 adjacent property owners and affected entities if there be any) to be notified by first class mail of the time and place of the public hearing at least 10 days prior to the planning commission meeting.
+The planning director shall cause all property owners within 600 feet of the boundaries of the proposed application area (including a minimum of at least 25 adjacent property owners and affected entities, if there be any) to be notified by first class mail of the time and place of the public hearing at least 10 days prior to the planning commission meeting.
 A copy of the public notice of the hearing shall also be posted in three public places (including the city offices) within the city at least 10 days prior to the hearing.

 E. Planning Commission Approval.
 If the proposed development complies with all applicable development requirements and utility standards for the site, is in the public interest and is fully consistent with any applicable master development plan and development agreement previously approved by the city, and the submission is complete in all respects, the planning commission shall take action on the proposed development application as allowed by this title.
-The planning commission may approve, approve with conditions, disapprove based upon findings of facts or table the application and request further information to resolve any issues or questions prior to approval.
+The planning commission may recommend approval, approval with conditions, disapproval based upon findings of facts, or table the application and request further information to resolve any issues or questions prior to approval.

-F. Additional Development Processes.
-Granting of preliminary plat approval by the planning commission (or city council as applicable) shall not constitute final acceptance of the subdivision by the planning commission or city council.
-Nor shall approval of the preliminary plat relieve the subdivider of the responsibility to comply with all required conditions, ordinances, requirements or policies in order to meet all city standards.
+G. Additional Development Processes.
+Granting of preliminary plat approval by the planning commission (or city council, as applicable) shall not constitute final acceptance of the subdivision by the planning commission or city council, nor shall approval of the preliminary plat relieve the subdivider of the responsibility to comply with all required conditions, ordinances, requirements or policies in order to meet all city standards.
 [Ord.
+O-04-2024 § 2 (Exh.
+A); Ord.
+O-07-2014 (Exh.
+A); Ord.
+O-16-2010 § 2 (Exh.
+A); Ord.
 O-23-2005 § 3 (Exh.
 1(2) § 4.5)].